python3statement/python3statement.github.io/_practicalities/intro.md

 [Warehouse](https://github.com/pypi/warehouse) and [Legacy
-PyPI](https://github.com/pypa/legacy-pypi) have received various patches to insure they support this new functionality.
+PyPI](https://github.com/pypa/legacy-pypi) have received various patches to ensure they support this new functionality.

 # Preparing your library